High-flying balloon characters star in Thanksgiving parade

 Stuart, the one-eyed Minion, was also there to thrill the crowd.

+“It’s one of the classics,” said the youngster from Rochester, New York, who lined the parade route with his father Nate and grandfather John Wopperer.

+It was the first time the father and son had seen the parade in person.
+Wopperer last saw a parade live three years ago, before the pandemic sidelined the event for a year.

-Snoopy, dressed as an astronaut, again made an appearance, as did Papa Smurf, Ronald McDonald and SpongeBob.
+Snoopy, dressed as an astronaut, was followed by another old-time favorite, Papa Smurf.

-This year’s parade, by the numbers: 16 giant balloons, 28 floats, 40 novelty and heritage inflatables, 12 marching bands, 10 performance groups, 700 clowns and one Santa Claus.
+This year’s parade featured 16 giant balloons, 28 floats, 40 novelty and heritage inflatables, 12 marching bands, 10 performance groups, 700 clowns and one Santa Claus.

-Singers Joss Stone, Jordin Sparks and Betty Who will also be part of the festivities, as will the stars of Peacock’s “Pitch Perfect: Bumper in Berlin” — Adam Devine, Sarah Hyland and Flula Borg.
-Jimmy Fallon & The Roots will be on a float celebrating Central Park.
+Singers Joss Stone, Jordin Sparks and Betty Who were also part of the festivities, as were the stars of Peacock’s “Pitch Perfect: Bumper in Berlin” — Adam Devine, Sarah Hyland and Flula Borg.
+Jimmy Fallon & The Roots were on a float celebrating Central Park.

 President Biden and Jill Biden called into the parade, as he did last year.
 Biden thanked firefighters, police officers and first responders, saying, “They never take a break.”